 “We help you create an informed support system by educating the child’s extended family members, helpers at home as well as teachers in school.
 We provide resources to the family in order to help them adjust to a gluten-free lifestyle.”

-As Koyel came to understand that celiac disease is a lifelong condition, she realised that treatment included major changes in her daughter’s lifestyle.
+As Koyel came to understand that celiac disease in children is a lifelong condition, she realised that treatment included major changes in her daughter’s lifestyle.

-“I was worried in the beginning, but I started feeling more confident about establishing a gluten-free diet for Maya after regular discussions with her doctor,” said Koyel at a follow-up consultation.
+“I was worried in the beginning, but I started feeling more confident about establishing a gluten free diet in India for Maya after regular discussions with her doctor,” said Koyel at a follow-up consultation.

 “Now, not only is my child’s condition completely under control but she is also growing well and able to lead a normal, active life.”